vishnu3410v/mitdb-to-csv-converter/README.md

 🫀MIT-BIH ECG Dataset to CSV Converter :

-       -This project converts raw MIT-BIH Arrhythmia Database .dat files into CSV format and visualizes ECG signals using Python.
+    This project converts raw MIT-BIH Arrhythmia Database .dat files into CSV format and visualizes ECG signals using Python.
     Ideal for ECG signal preprocessing and machine learning applications in healthcare.

 📁 Dataset